ClementNerma/NightOS/docs/concepts/users.md

 Running a program with UPE requires to know either the other account's password, or to have an _authorization_ from this user.
 For instance, admin. users have an _authorization_ to use the Administrator account, without providing any password, although a human confirmation is required.

 Each request, successful or not, is logged in the log file at `/etc/logs/auc`.

+## Complexity level

+Each user can define a _complexity_ level, which will affect its default settings.

+A higher level of complexity will make the system display more informations, give more details about errors that may require some technical knowledge but providing additional features and informations in exchange.

+The levels are:

+- **Beginner**: only show basic informations, make the permission popups as simple as possible
+- **Standard**: the default complexity level
+- **Advanced**: shows additional informations, displays some error reports, makes the permission popups more precise and verbose
+- **Power**: shows very detailed informations, displays all error reports, makes the permission popups display exhaustive informations

 ## Users' data encryption